cmu-hgc-mac/HGC_DB_postgres/modify/README.md

 After getting the latest pull, verify that the relevant columns in the `.csv` files in `db_info` have been modified.
+Then do:

 ```
 cd modify